Phase I of the Rehabilitation of Constitution Gardens

-An additional $3 million in private funding is needed to complete this project and interior digital exhibit, providing guests the opportunity to interact with visitor-activated projections of animated historic figures, helping tell the story of the Lockkeeper's House and the National Mall.
+An additional $3 million in private funding is needed to upgrade static educational displays with an interactive exhibit that will utilize modern technologies, such as visitor-activated projections that can provide guests the opportunity to interact with animated historic figures, helping tell the story of the Lockkeeper's House and the National Mall.

 By preserving the Lockkeeper's House, we are choosing to save a critical part of our shared history.

 This Project Was Partially Funded By

 S.D.
 Bechtel, Jr. Foundation

 Volkswagen Group of America, Inc.